yxynicole/pdp/README.md

 This program implements a tracking system for a Reptile Houses which house reptiles and amphibians in a number of different habitats.

 ### How To Run
-		cick run and no argument is needed to run the jar file.
+click run and no argument is needed to run the jar file.

 ### How to Use the Program
 Please refer to drive class